RyanJarv/marionette/README.md

 __WARNING__: This will allow any AWS account to run any action against the bus set up in the Marionett account, probably best to set this part up in a account that isn't used for anything else.
-The permissive resource policy is one of the ways to get override the lack of permissions assigned to the the put-event rule to avoid needing `iam:PassRole` and an appropriate role already configured in the victim account.
-It may be possible to reduce these permissions, need to do more testing here though.
+The permissive resource policy is one of the ways to get override the lack of permissions assigned to the the put-event rule in the victim account.
+Doing it this way avoids the need for `iam:PassRole` permissions in the victim account to create the event bus rules that forward the events to the Marionette account.
+It may be possible to reduce these permissions, I need to do more testing here though.

 * In the Marionett account:
   * In the Marionett lambda account create a new event bus named `run-instance-trigger` and give it the following